ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{s} the single-modality image has limited interpretation ability, it is difficult to meet the subsequent requirements for understanding real scenarios.
+As the single-modality image has limited interpretation ability, it is difficult to meet the subsequent requirements for understanding real scenarios.
 Therefore, developing an effective image fusion (IF) technology is urgently needed to assist people in gaining a deep understanding of images or tackling advanced computer vision tasks.
-Furthermore, image fusion (IF) can provide enhanced quality images for various applications, such as remote sensing monitoring \cite{rajah2018feature}, object detection\cite{zhang2020revisiting,chen2021ef}, medical analysis\cite{yin2018medical}, and even military engineering\cite{yuan2015multisensor}.
-Specifically, infrared sensors can capture thermal radiation information in poor weather conditions but have low imaging resolution and lack fine details.
-Contrarily, the visible image has abundant texture information, which can compensate for this deficiency.
-Therefore, the fusion of IV images can integrate respective merits to form an informative image comprising salient target information and abundant textual details.
-Recently, infrared and visible image fusion (IV-IF) has reached many satisfying achievements.
-The existing fusion methods can be made up of traditional methods\cite{ma2019infrared} and deep learning-based ones\cite{liu2018deep}.
+Furthermore, image fusion (IF) can provide enhanced quality images for various applications, such as infrared target detection\cite{yuan2024c}, unmanned aerial vehicle (UAV) imaging\cite{mo2023robust}, and environmental monitoring\cite{zhang2022combined}.
+The resulting fused image merges thermal information with detailed texture, enhancing accuracy for remote sensing applications.
+Recent developments in VIF methods span traditional approaches\cite{ma2019infrared} to advanced deep learning techniques\cite{vivone2024deep,liu2018deep}.

-A generally accepted classification for traditional fusion methods is multi-scale transform (MST)-based methods\cite{li2020mdlatlrr}, sparse representation (SR)-based methods\cite{mou2013image}, saliency-based methods\cite{bavirisetti2016two,jian2021infrared, yu2022multi}, optimization-based methods\cite{ma2016infrared, raghavendra2011particle}, and hybrid-based methods\cite{hou2019infrared,ying2023region}.
+A generally accepted classification for traditional fusion methods is as follows: multi-scale transform (MST)-based methods \cite{li2020mdlatlrr}, sparse representation (SR)-based methods \cite{mou2013image}, saliency-based methods \cite{jian2021infrared}, optimization-based methods \cite{ma2016infrared}, and hybrid-based methods \cite{hou2019infrared}.
 Among the traditional fusion methods, feature extraction and feature fusion are the two crucial steps, most of which are based on handcrafted techniques.
 However, blindly selecting complex transformations or representations for feature extraction often leads to time-consuming and information loss.
 Moreover, some manually designed fusion strategies may reduce final fusion performance as these fusion strategies are not optimized for the corresponding generated features.